Hyak Mortality Monitoring System: Innovative Sampling and Estimation Methods - Proof of Concept by Simulation: Pilot Study of Hyak Informed-Sampling via Simulation

 \subsubsection{Models}

-In this section we describe models that may be fit to the sampled data.
-Once we have estimated probabilities $\widehat{p}_{ij}$ we have the estimate:

-where $y_i$ is the observed number of deaths and $(N_{ij}-n_{ij})$ is the number of unsampled individuals in village $i$ and stratum $j$. \begin{enumerate} \item[I] {\bf Naive Model:} The baseline model simply estimates $\widehat{p} = y/n$, i.e. estimates a single probability as the overall empirical risk.
-The predicted number of deaths in each village is then (\ref{eq:predY}) with $\widehat{p}_{ij} =\widehat{p}$. \item[II] {\bf Age \& Sex Model:} This model estimates $\widehat{p}_j = y_j/n_j$, i.e. estimates four probabilities as the empirical risks.
-The predicted number of deaths in each village is then (\ref{eq:predY}) with $\widehat{p}_{ij} =\widehat{p}_j$. \item[III] {\bf Logistic Regression Covariate Model:} This model fits a model to all villages sampled and estimates stratum effects and in addition the association with village-level covariates $\bx_i$:
+In this section, we describe models that may be fit to the sampled data. \begin{enumerate} \item[I] {\bf Na\"ive Model:} This baseline model simply estimates $\widehat{p} = y/n$, i.e.,~a single probability is applied to the unsampled individuals in each village.
+The predicted number of deaths in each village is then (\ref{eq:predY}) with $\widehat{p}_{ij} =\widehat{p}$. \item[II] {\bf Strata Model:} This model estimates $\widehat{p}_j = y_j/n_j$, so that estimates of four stratum-specific probabilities are calculated.
+The predicted number of deaths in each village is then (\ref{eq:predY}) with $\widehat{p}_{ij} =\widehat{p}_j$. \item[III] {\bf Covariate Model:} This approach fits a model to data from all villages where sampling was carried out and estimates stratum effects along with the association between risk and village-level covariates $\bx_i$.
+We assume a logistic form,

-where $j=1,...,4$.
-Hence, we have a model with a separate baseline for each stratum and with the covariates having a common effect across stratum (i.e., no interation between covariates and stratum).
-Once we have estimates $\widehat{\gamma}_j$ and $\widehat{\bbeta}$ we can obtain fitted probabilities: which may be used in (\ref{eq:predY}).
-The model can be fit via maximum likelihood. \item[IV] {\bf Logistic Regression Random Effects Covariate Model:} This model requires all villages to have sampled data and estimates stratum effects and village-level effects as in (\ref{eq:LRCM}) and in addition introduces random effects to account for unmeasured village-level covariates.
-Specifically, we assume the model:
+where $j=1,\dots,4$.
+Hence, we have a model with a separate baseline for each stratum and with the covariates having a common effect across stratum and village, so there no interaction between covariates and stratum, and covariates and area.
+We use the maximum likelihood estimates $\widehat{\gamma}_j$ and $\widehat{\bbeta}$ to obtain fitted probabilities: which may be used in (\ref{eq:predY}). \item[IV] {\bf Spatial Covariate Model:} This approach requires sufficient villages to have sampled data so that spatial random effects can be estimated.
+Specifically, we assume a Bayesian implementation of the model: